oneops/oneops-training/includes/user-1-beginner-4-design.md

 ## Assembly

-- Defines the design of your system
+Defines the design of your system

-> Your cloud application!

 Note:
 - demo creating an assembly, navigate to assemblies and press new